Ontario Personal Injury Lawyers

 • Negligence on behalf of another motor vehicle driver

-Because snowmobiles tend to be driven at relatively high rates of speed and often make sharp turns, it is no surprise that the sorts of injuries commonly suffered in subsequent accidents are often rather profound.
+Because snowmobiles tend to be driven at high rates of speed and often make sharp turns, it is no surprise that the sorts of injuries commonly suffered in subsequent accidents are often profound.

 Crush injuries are especially common, occurring when the hands, legs, feet or arms of riders and/or passengers become entangled between the ground and the machine itself.
 Other types of harm frequently seen in snowmobile accidents include: